kolosek/finance_math/README.md

 ## What is FinanceMath?

-FinanceMath is a Ruby library for mapping Exel functions.
-Due to lack such libraries to handle every day need, this library is created.
+FinanceMath is a Ruby library for mapping Loan based Exel functions.
+It deals with problem of calculating the PMT and APR functions.
+It implements advanced usage, taking into account bank fees, fee for for each payment and currency protection (if currency other than $ USD).
+Highly precise with high speed of execution.

 ## Installation